RodinGolodin/glossary-docs/docs/about-me.rst

 Welcome to the Glossary!
 ====================

-Hi, I'm Sergey Rodin, a technical writer at Lazada and an Apple fan!
+Hi, I'm Sergey Rodin, a technical writer at Lazada!

 I've contributed to:

+*   Project docs
-*   Apollo docs
+*	API docs
 *   Architecture diagrams
-*   Yuque content
-*	Project management framework